Remembering Our Veterans

 The success of the profession owes much to these early pioneers and the uniformed services approval of it, which lead to the creation of their own individual PA training schools (now condensed into one school known as the Interservice PA Program).

-We hope you enjoy looking over the biographies and listening to the stories below of some of the current and veteran PAs in the military and uniformed services.
+We hope you enjoy looking over the biographies and listening to the stories below of just a few of the current and veteran PAs in the military and uniformed services that we have preserved in our collections.

 Amelia Duran-Stanton – IPAP graduate and currently the United States Army Health Clinic Ansbach Commander in Bavaria, Germany.